mjsmith037/Classifying_Bipartite_Networks/README.md

 # Telling ecological networks apart by their structure: a computational challenge

-This repository contains code and data to replicate and expand upon results published in "Telling ecological networks apart by their structure: a computational challenge" (In Revision).
+This repository contains code and data to replicate and expand upon results published in ["Telling ecological networks apart by their structure: a computational challenge"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007076) (PLoS Computational Biology, 2019).
 Want to jump right in?
 [Click here to skip to a quick demo.](#a-demonstration)

 In the aformentioned work [Stefano Allesina](http://allesinalab.uchicago.edu/)